Introduction to Digital Marketing Analytics

-- Getting started with Google Analytics
+- Get started with Google Analytics

-Prior knowledge of analytics tools such as Google Analytics may be helpful but is not required.
-Setting up a Google Analytics account prior to the course is recommended, however, if you do not setup an account you may use a ‘test’ account that is provided during the course.
+Prior knowledge of analytics tools such as Google Analytics may be helpful, but is not required.
+Setting up a Google Analytics account prior to the course is recommended; however, if you do not set up an account, you may use a test account that is provided during the course.

-Program fee includes morning and afternoon refreshments, networking breaks, lunches, instructional material, and discounted parking.
+Program fee includes morning and afternoon refreshments, networking breaks, lunches, instructional material and discounted parking.

 "The course was very informative and provided a great launchpad for future learning." — John Ozment, 2017